torarne/Colorduino/README.md

 Colorduino
 ==========

-NB! this is the only version of Colrduino I can make work on the Colorduino V1.2 Arduini clone.
+NB! this is the only version of Colorduino code I can make work on the Colorduino V1.2 Arduino clone.

 Arduino Interface Library for ITeadStudio Colorduino and Colors Shield